Mirage (DC Comics): Miriam Delgado

-Mirage was originally one of the Teen Titans who came from the future to kill Donna Troy before she could give birth to her son, who, in Mirage's future, became the evil dictator Lord Chaos.

-After Donna sacrificed her powers to prevent that future from becoming real, Mirage and the other Team Titans relocated to Donna's farm in New Jersey.
+The second Mirage, Miriam Delgado, is a member of the Team Titans and part of a resistance against the dictator Lord Chaos.
+After Donna Troy, Chaos' mother, sacrifices her powers to prevent her son from inheriting them, Mirage and the Titans relocate to Donna's farm in New Jersey.
 She had to deal with Killowat's intense crush on her and the more malicious intents of another man.
 Mirage was raped by her former lover Deathwing and became pregnant with his child.
-For a while she deceived her friends, using her powers to make it seem as if she had lost the child.
+She uses her powers to deceive her friends, making it appear as though she had had a miscarriage.

 Mirage is part of the honor guard that escorts Superman's body to his tomb.

-During the Zero Hour, she found out she wasn't from an alternate timeline, but from this one.
-She was, in fact, a runaway street urchin from Brazil, whom the Time Trapper had kidnapped and implanted with false memories.
-Mirage remained a member of Arsenal's Titans team.
-During this time, her powers fluctuated.
-She experienced uncontrolled illusions.
-She found she could project an image to a spot where she was not and remain hidden all the same.

-Eventually, she gave birth to a daughter named Julienne and left the Titans to spend time with her.
+During Zero Hour: Crisis in Time!, Mirage learns that she was a runaway street urchin from Brazil who was kidnapped by the Time Trapper and implanted with false memories.
+Mirage remains a member of Arsenal's Titans team.
+During this time, her powers fluctuate and she creates illusions uncontrollably.
+Eventually, Mirage gives birth to a daughter named Julienne and leaves the Titans to spend time with her.

 She helps the Titans to save former Titan Cyborg in the Technis Imperative storyline.
 During a confrontation with the Justice League during this incident, she tricks the Martian Manhunter with an image of his dead wife and is violently subdued.
-She reappears again, alongside other former Titans, to help the new incarnation of the Titans defeat Dr. Light in the 3-part Lights Out storyline.
+She reappears again, alongside other former Titans, to help the new incarnation of the Titans defeat Doctor Light in the Lights Out storyline.

-Mirage was one of the Titans that battled Superboy-Prime near Smallville, Kansas in Infinite Crisis #4 and Teen Titans (vol. 3) #32.
-She also rejoined the Titans for a brief period during the "one year gap".
+Mirage is one of the Titans who battle Superboy-Prime near Smallville, Kansas in Infinite Crisis.
+She also rejoins the Titans for a brief period during One Year Later.

-In Teen Titans (vol. 3) #99, she was one of the former Titans that came to aid the Teen Titans in the battle between Superboy-Prime.
+In Teen Titans (vol. 3) #99, Mirage is among the former Titans who aid the Teen Titans in their battle with Superboy-Prime.

 Powers and abilities

-Mike can create believable illusions in the minds of the people around him by using a gem of unknown origin.
-The gem projects both optical and audio stimuli.

-Miriam Delgado can also create illusions and use them to disguise her appearance.
+Both incarnations of Mirage can generate illusions.
+The Mike incarnation's abilities are derived from a special gem, while the Miriam Delgado incarnation is a metahuman who possesses innate abilities.

 Other versions

-Lord Chaos' rise to power soon resulted in Earth becoming a mobile battle platform.
-Miri became captain of a resistance ship, which Chaos took.
+An alternate universe variant of Miriam Delgado / Mirage appears in Team Titans Annual #2.